Ginger Skillet

 How to use ginger-garlic paste?
 And, how much?

 Many Indian and Asian recipe calls for ginger garlic paste.
 You can use it whenever a recipe calls for minced ginger and garlic or ginger garlic paste as such.
 I even use it to marinate meat or use it as masala rubs.
 I LOVE the flavor ginger and garlic bring to any dish.
-You can use anywhere from 1/4 tsp to 1 tbsp depending on the recipe.
+You can use anywhere from ยผ teaspoon to 1 tablespoon depending on the recipe.
 When it comes to this, I would say less is more!

 Recipes that use this paste: